canonical/curtin/doc/topics/networking.rst

 Physical
 ~~~~~~~~
+The ``physical`` type configuration represents a "physical" network device,
+typically Ethernet-based.
+At least one of of these entries is required for
-Type ``physical`` requires only one key: ``name``.
-Some common and useful
+external network connectivity.
+Type ``physical`` requires only one key:
-other values include:

-- ``mac_address``: Specify the MAC address of the underlying device.
+``name``.
+A ``physical`` device may contain some or all of the following keys:

+**name**: *<desired device name>*

+A devices name must be less than 15 characters.
+Names exceeding the maximum
+will be truncated.
+This is a limitation of the Linux kernel network-device
+structure.

+**mac_address**: *<MAC Address>*

+The MAC Address is a device unique identifier that most Ethernet-based network
+devices posess.
+Specifiying a MAC Address is optional.

 .. note::

-  Curtin will write a udev rule to provide a persistent mapping between a
+  Curtin will emit a udev rule to provide a persistent mapping between a
   device's ``name`` and the ``mac_address``.

-- ``mtu``: Configure the MTU value on the interface.
+**mtu**: *<MTU SizeBytes>*

+The MTU key represents a device's Maximum Transmission Unit, the largest size
+packet or frame, specified in octets (eight-bit bytes), that can be sent in a
+packet- or frame-based network.
+Specifying ``mtu`` is optional.

 .. note::

+  The possible supported values of a device's MTU is not available at
+  configuration time.
+It's possible to specify a value too large or to
-  The value is not checked and a device a runtime may reject the value.
+  small for a device and may be ignored by the device.

 **Physical Example**::